Judy Stillman, Executive Director

 Volunteers who make up our team

-Executive Director – Oversees all programs of the shelter and conferences with the Program Manager to make the program run smoothly.
+Executive Director – Oversees all programs of the shelter and confers with the Program Manager to make the program run smoothly.
 Works with grant writers and office manager to secure financial support.

 Grant writers (2) – Write applications to foundations and community organizations for request financial assistance.